yuyizhong/clientprofile/README.md

 ## Technologies and Libraries Used

 * Python was used as the programming language to create the App.
 * [LucidChart](https://www.lucidchart.com/pages/) was used to create the flow chart for control flow.
 The flow of the App was laid out and structured to aid in the design of the control flow statements such as if-elif-else statements, while loops and for loops.  where the user input validation checks were visually cleared before the code was written.
+The actual flowchart can be viewed [here](https://lucid.app/lucidchart/invitations/accept/inv_784b90d4-5035-47fc-a4f8-026dd960e23b).

     ![Flowchart](assets/images/flowchart1.png)